JNRowe/jnrowe.github.io/articles/advent_of_code.rst

 The other thing you can see in my screenshot is that I didn’t complete the event on Christmas Day, in fact I took a break and finally mashed through the final week on the evening of the 28th.
-Infinite time or unemployment would be a great help here.
+Infinite time, unemployment or being smarter would be a great help here.

 Approach
 --------